CSUBioGroup/DPFunc/README.md

 ## Usage
 Here we provide instructions for two use cases: (1) Testing our trained model on your data.
 (2) Retraining our model on your data.

+Note: This README is still in progress and we are trying to complete it within the next two weeks.
+If you encounter any bugs or issues, feel free to contact us.

 ## Test our model on your data

 ### Model preparation